hamishwillee/hamishwillee.github.io/_posts/2014-11-13-jekyll-includes-are-functions.markdown

 Within the file you can access those parameters using ```{% raw %}{{ include.some_parameter }}{% endraw %}``` and ```{% raw %}{{ include.another_parameter }}{% endraw %}``` respectively.

+<div class="alert alert-success" role="alert"><p>The parameters can be considered to be static const - they can't be changed within the function and you can't use them to return values.</p></div>

+### Return values

-The "return value" of the function is whatever text *or variables* you output.
-Typically if you need to use the result of one function in another you can use the [Liquid capture tag](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#variable-assignment) to assign the result of the first function to a variable, which you then pass as a parameter to the second function.
+The "return value" of the function is whatever text you output, i.e. a string.

+Sometimes you will want to further process the output of a function.
+In this case you can use the [Liquid capture tag](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#variable-assignment) to assign the result of the function to a variable, and then run standard filters on it.

+<div class="alert alert-success" role="alert"><p>You cannot return an "array" or any other variable than a string.</p> <p>If you need to do so, then convert the variable into some string format that you can then capture and reconvert into variable in the caller. </p></div>

 ## A real example